simonmichael/hledger/bin/README.md

 ### hledger-jj

 [`hledger-jj`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-jj)
-provides easy version control for your journal files, using jj (and a git repo).
-Run it with no arguments for help.
+provides easy version control for your journal files, using [jj](https://jj-vcs.github.io) (and a git repo).
 This is newer and better than hledger-git and hledger-pijul.
 Unlike most shell scripts here, it requires [ysh](https://oils.pub).
 ```cli